 Some big galleries that participated last year, including Hauser & Wirth (New York and Zurich) and Britain's Lisson Gallery, were absent this time, but the fair did have its share of first timers — some of whom seemed to be happy with their India outing.
 "We were told that the Indian market is difficult to tap.
-But, though contemporary international artists such as Pakpoom Silaphan and Ye Hongxing are relatively unknown to Indians, universal themes appeal to everyone.
-We are happy with the response and sales have been good," says Jag Mehta, director, sales and marketing, SCREAM gallery, London.
-At his booth, one saw Hongxing's canvases with patterns made from crystal stickers and Silaphan's pop art that used coke billboards imprinted with images of figures such as Mahatma Gandhi and Frida Kahlo.
+But even though contemporary international artists such as Pakpoom Silaphan and Ye Hongxing are relatively unknown to Indians, universal themes appeal to everyone," says Jag Mehta, director, sales and marketing, SCREAM gallery, London.
+At his booth one saw Hongxing's canvases with patterns made from crystal stickers and Silaphan's pop art that used coke billboards imprinted with images of popular figures such as Mahatma Gandhi and Frida Kahlo.

-While Ashish Anand, director, Delhi Art Galley, said that he had sold works of over 20 masters, it was not just the veterans who found buyers.
-At Shrine Empire Gallery, red dots were seen beside works of New York based-artist Samantha Batra Mehta and Sri Lankan artist Anoli Perera.
-"We sold more than 50 per cent of the works," says gallerist Anahita Taneja.
-Among others, Perera's mixed media installation Memory Keeper: The Blue Cupboard — inspired by the troubled politics in Sri Lanka — sold for Rs 3.75 lakh and Mehta's installation of antique objects, The Sum Total of Our Existence, went for Rs 2.5 lakh.
+While Ashish Anand, director, Delhi Art Galley, shared that he sold works of over 20 masters, it was not just the veterans who found buyers.
+At Shrine Empire Gallery, red dots were seen besides works of New York based-artist Samantha Batra Mehta and Sri Lankan artist Anoli Perera.
+"We sold over 50 per cent of the works," says gallerist Anahita Taneja.
+Among others, Perera's mixed media installation Memory Keeper: The Blue Cupboard — that borrows from the troubled political times in Sri Lanka — sold for Rs 3.75 lakh and Mehta's installation of antique objects, The Sum Total of Our Existence, went for Rs 2.5 lakh.

 - 'Sophisticated' Indian cyberattacks targeted Pak military sites: Report

 - Talkative Li quoted Weber, Hegel, Jobs, said PM is large-hearted